dribia/dbt2pdf/docs/usage.md

 There are many options available to customize the PDF files generated.
 The following sections describe the available options.

-### Define the DBT manifest file path
+### Define the dbt manifest file path
 !!!
 Warning
     This is a required option.
 If not provided, the command will fail.

-To define the DBT manifest file path, you can use the `manifest-path` option:
+To define the dbt manifest file path, you can use the `manifest-path` option:
 ```commandline
 dbt2pdf generate --manifest-path "path/to/manifest.json"
 ```